Samsung Can’t Hear Caller Unless on Speaker: 10 Fixes

 4. Select “Factory Data Reset” to reset your device.

-Your device should now start up as a new device and should work fine now.
+Your device should start up as a new one and work fine now.

-If the issue persists then it’s possible that your earpiece has been damaged or encountered a problem.
-You have to visit an authentic Samsung repair shop closest to you in this case.
+If the issue persists, your earpiece may have been damaged or encountered a problem.
+In this case, you must visit an authentic Samsung repair shop closest to you.

 They’ll either replace the faulty earpiece or solder the previous one if it’s a case of disconnected wires.